-As an example of wireless self-backhauling, we consider an early deployment of a millimetre wave access nodes with the aim of providing coverage over a given geographic area that is larger than the range of a single access node (e.g., an urban-centre deployment).
+As an example of wireless self-backhauling, we consider an early deployment of millimetre wave access nodes with the aim of providing coverage over a given geographic area that is larger than the range of a single access node (e.g., an urban-centre deployment).
 Wireless self-backhauling can enable simpler deployment and incremental rollout by reducing the reliance on the availability of wired backhaul at each access node location.
 The millimetre wave access nodes can be interconnected wirelessly such that only a subset of the access nodes requires a wired backhaul.
 Network planning and installation efforts can be reduced by leveraging plug & play type features—self-configuration, self-organizing, and self-optimization.
 Wireless self-backhauling can enable incremental growth planning by adapting deployment of managed backhaul capacity to the increase of traffic demand as the number of users within the service grows over time (i.e., wired backhaul connectivity can be added to a greater fraction of the access nodes over time).
 The example described here mentions millimetre wave spectrum but wireless backhauling is not limited to those bands.

-5.52.1.1 Pre-conditions
+Pre-conditions